ahmetcopur/CS310-Project/README.md

 - Current GPA of the student
 - Difficulty and the comments that a course has received
 ## Unique Selling Point:
-this app is the complete package, specifically tailored to Sabanci University students and its system.
+This app is the complete package, specifically tailored to Sabanci University students and its system.
 Providing students both the opportunity to plan their program and help them choose wisely by recommending what courses they might need or need to stay away from in the light of the experience of other students and the graduation criteria
 ## Challenges: